California Institute of the Arts

-The California Institute of the Arts (CalArts) is a private art university in Santa Clarita, California.
+The California Institute of the Arts (CalArts) is a private art school in Santa Clarita, California.
 It was incorporated in 1961 as the first degree-granting institution of higher learning in the US created specifically for students of both the visual and performing arts.
-It offers Bachelor of Fine Arts, Master of Fine Arts, Master of Arts, and Doctor of Musical Arts degrees through its six schools: Art, Critical Studies, Dance, Film/Video, Music, and Theater.
+It offers Bachelor of Fine Arts, Master of Fine Arts, Master of Arts, and Doctor of Musical Arts degrees.
+It is located about 30 miles (48 km) northwest of downtown Los Angeles.

-The school was first envisioned by many benefactors in the early 1960s, staffed by a diverse array of professionals including Nelbert Chouinard, Walt Disney, Lulu Von Hagen, and Thornton Ladd.
-CalArts students develop their own work, over which they retain control and copyright, in a workshop atmosphere.
+The school was first envisioned by many benefactors in the early 1960s including Nelbert Chouinard, Walt Disney, Lulu Von Hagen, and Thornton Ladd.